hyperglyph/hyperglyph/spec/hyperglyph.rst

   * MAY have the key 'content_type'

-    - if present, MUST be the glyph mime type.
+    - if present, MUST be the hyperglyph mime type.

 - content is nil object